Frequently Asked Questions

 Saint Jeanne’s exemplifies the importance of living the message of Jesus Christ by helping others.
 All of our students participate in community service projects, giving them an opportunity to serve those in need and support their less fortunate brothers and sisters.

-In conclusion, by choosing to send your child to Saint Jeanne de Lestonnac School, you are providing for them a unique opportunity to develop a personal and loving relationship with Christ while striving to achieve high academic standards.
+By choosing to send your child to Saint Jeanne de Lestonnac School, you are providing for them a unique opportunity to develop a personal and loving relationship with Christ while striving to achieve high academic standards.
 All parents desire this for their children.

 How do I set up a tour of the school?

 A virtual or private tour can be scheduled by contacting our Admissions Team Member, Veronica Flores ([email protected]), calling the school office at 714.542.4271 or clicking HERE.

 How do I apply for admissions?